Nagendra1997/mesibo-documentation/conferencing.md

 live.setRoom(GROUP_ID);
 ```
-### Initializing a call object
-Call the `getLocalParticipant` method to initialize a call object.
-Then others can connect to that call and view your stream.
+### Making Calls to the group

+Group users participate in the conference by making calls to the group.
+There are two kinds of call:

+  - **publish call** to publish self video or voice stream.
+In subsequent sections, we will refer to as publishing.
+  - **subscribe call** to receive other participants video or voice stream.
+In subsequent sections, we will refer to as subscribing.

+Participant can publish multiple streams simultaneously by making multiple publish calls.
+Similarly partipants can view other participants streams by making multiple subscribe calls.
+There is no limit on these calls.

+When a participant makes a publish call (publishing), all the participants will receive a corresponding call object which they can use to make subscribe call.

+### Publishing
+You publish your stream, you need to create a participant before making a call.
+Call the `getLocalParticipant` method to create a local participant and then use call method to publish your stream.
+You can create and publish multiple streams simultaneously, for example, one camera, two screens, one whiteboard, etc.

 Syntax
 ```javascript
 GroupCall.getLocalParticipant(streamId, participantName, participantAddress)
 ```

 Arguments
-- `streamId` Arbitrary stream identifier.
+- **streamId** - Arbitrary stream identifier.
 You can publish multiple streams(share multiple camera streams or screen shares) with a unique identifier for each stream.
+The remote end will receive the streamId you set here along with the call object.

-- `participantName` Set the name of the local participant
+- **participantName** - Set the name of the local participant

-- `participantAddress` Set the address of the local participant(This is the address you set when you created this user).
+- **participantAddress** - Set the address of the local participant(This is the address you set when you created this user).

 Returns
 `Call object` for the participant

-> **The stream-id, name and address you set here as a publisher, will be available on the remote end to those who subscribe to your stream or view your stream.**

 Example,
 ```javascript
 // Create a local participant, Set Publisher name and address var publisher = gCall.getLocalParticipant(0, 'user_name', 'user_address');
 ```
-### Overview of Methods available in the participant object.
+### Overview of Methods available in the Participant object.

-- `Participant.call()` To establish a connection to the participant to get the video/audio stream
+- **Participant.call()** - To establish a connection to the participant to get the video/audio stream
 - `Participant.attach()` To display the stream in an HTML media element (<video> or <audio>)
-- `Participant.getName()` Returns a string, the name of the participant - initialized in `getLocalParticipant` by the publisher
+- `Participant.getName()` Returns the name of the participant - initialized in `getLocalParticipant` by the publisher
-- `Participant.getAddress()` Returns a string, the address of the participant- initialized in `getLocalParticipant` by the publisher
+- `Participant.getAddress()` Returns the address of the participant
 - `Participant.getType()` Returns an integer, the streamId - initialized in `getLocalParticipant` by the publisher
 - `Participant.getId()` Returns an integer, the mesibo user-id of the publisher
 - `Participant.toggleMute()` To mute the audio or video of a stream